-Dr. Andrew Foster, MD, COL (USA Retired) is responsible for managing AdaptX's relationships with the Defense Health Agency (DHA) and the Department of Veterans Affairs (VA).
+Dr. Andrew Foster is responsible for managing AdaptX's relationships with the Defense Health Agency (DHA) and the Department of Veterans Affairs (VA).
 Prior to joining AdaptX, Andrew served for 27 years in the United States Army Medical Corps as an anesthesiologist and Chief of Anesthesia and Operative Services at Madigan Army Medical Center at Joint Base Lewis-McChord.
 In this leadership role, Andrew focused on patient safety in the operating room, the use of data to enhance OR performance metrics, and the integration of new Anesthesia Information systems into the clinical workflow.
 Andrew’s innovations in patient safety were recognized by the Army Medical Department’s Patient Safety Program as standard-setting achievements that have been replicated Army-wide.

 While on active duty, he also served as the regional anesthesiology consultant to the Army Surgeon General.
 His Army career included two deployments in support of Operation Iraqi Freedom.
 Andrew retired at the rank of Colonel.